G2-Games/lbee-utils/README.md

  - planetarian \~Snow Globe~ (Nintendo Switch) (2024)

 ## Acknowledgments
-The implementation for decompression of CZ1, CZ3, and CZ4 was originally derived from [GARbro](https://github.com/morkt/GARbro/).
-The implementation of compresssion and decompression of CZ1, CZ2, CZ3, and CZ4 was derived from [LuckSystem](https://github.com/wetor/LuckSystem).
+The implementation of compresssion and decompression of CZ1, CZ2, CZ3, and CZ4
+was derived from [LuckSystem](https://github.com/wetor/LuckSystem).
 This project would not have been possible without their amazing work.
+The implementation for decompression of CZ1, CZ3, and CZ4 was originally derived from [GARbro](https://github.com/morkt/GARbro/), but is no longer.

+## Licensing
+The libraries are licensed under the
+[MIT License](https://choosealicense.com/licenses/mit/) which allows for easy integration into existing projects.
+The applications and programs are licensed under the [GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+Please read the licences before deciding how to use this project in your own, thank you!

 ## Features
 These decoders and encoders are structured as libraries first and tools second.